A Kind of Murder: Production

 In February 2013, it was revealed that Andy Goddard had been attached to direct the film, from a screenplay by Susan Boyd, with Ted Hope, Christine Vachon, and Kelly McCormick producing under their Killer Films and Sierra Pictures banner, respectively.
 In May 2014, it was announced that Patrick Wilson, Jessica Biel, Imogen Poots and Toby Jones had been cast in the film.
 In November 2014, Haley Bennett joined the cast of the film, replacing Poots.
 That same month, Eddie Marsan joined the cast of the film, replacing Jones.
-In August 2015, the film was re-titled "A Kind of Murder".
+In August 2015, the film's title was changed from "The Blunderer" to "A Kind of Murder".

 Filming

 Principal photography began on November 17, 2014 in Cincinnati, Ohio, under the title "The Blunderer".
 In December 2014, a casting call was put out for 1950 cars, and male extras.
 Production concluded on December 16, 2014.

 Post-production

-In June 2015, it was reported that Danny Bensi and Saunder Jurriaans had composed the score for the film.
+In June 2015, it was reported that Saunder Jurriaans and Danny Bensi had composed the score for the film.